 In a word: Yes.
 Really, you don’t have a choice but to afford Business Continuity Planning.
 This is especially true in this uncertain era.
 Admittedly, plans do not come free.
 But the costs to your business will be much lower than if you have to clean up after a disaster and don’t have a plan.

 93% of companies that experience a disaster without a recovery plan close within 5 years.
 Why?
 Cash flow.
 Your insurance will keep you running through your business day, but once the money runs out you better know who your customers are going to be.
 Without a plan, you have lost your contact list, so you don’t know who owes you money, who is close to signing deals, and whom you’re targeting for future deals.
 In short, your cash flow has dried up and you have nowhere to turn!

 50% of companies that lose their critical business systems for more than 10 days never recover.
 This comes down to brand loyalty.
 The brand loyalty that we saw a generation ago simply isn’t a constant in today’s business world.
 If you aren’t open for business, your customers will find someone else.
 This is the Internet age – it isn’t hard for your customers to find your competitors and quickly and seamlessly give them your business.
 Are you willing to take that chance with your customers?

 Convinced?
-Good, now lets move onto what you need to consider when building your business continuity plan.
+Good, now let us move onto what you need to consider when building your Business Continuity Plan.